 At Yuluma we have a vibrant and active music program.
 Opportunities are provided throughout the year for students to participate in performances within the school and in the wider community.

 All classes from Years 1 – 6 participate in sixty minutes of class music per week.
 Students are given instruction and learning opportunities to develop their musical skills.
 Activities also encourage creativity, problem-solving skills, healthy self-esteem, the ability to work together as part of a team, to set goals and take risks to achieve them.
 Students develop interpersonal skills, oral language skills, spatial awareness, and respect for themselves and others.
 All these skills are transferable to other learning areas such as Mathematics, Science and English, and have been shown to improve student outcomes.

 In Years 4 and 5, skills are further developed through learning the recorder.
 Students may progress to play in class ensembles and at assemblies.
 Year 6 students continue to develop their skills on the recorder and tuned percussion.
 Senior students also have a focus on music technology, using a variety of software to create their own compositions and explore the creation of lyrics and movement.

 Performance Extension Program (PEP Group)

 This group includes students in Years 4 – 6 who have an interest in and an aptitude for music.
-It fulfils the role of a formal school choir, and also undertakes instrumental activities as negotiated between the teacher and students, such as taiko drumming and the ukelele.
+It fulfills the role of a formal school choir, and also undertakes instrumental activities as negotiated between the teacher and students, such as taiko drumming and the ukelele.
 The purpose of the program is to encourage children to extend musical abilities beyond what is able to be achieved in class, and provide meaningful performance opportunities.
 PEP members have taken part in school assemblies, school concerts, and have performed in a variety of venues such as Crown Theatre Burswood, Perth Arena, Joondalup Arena, Perth Concert Hall and Winthrop Hall at UWA.